kogakure/website-gatsby-stefanimhoff.de/content/posts/2020/best-of-2020/index.md

 Obsidian is incredible powerful with it’s features as backlinks, auto-complete, note [graph](https://youtu.be/058Tvff2Fso), [block references](https://youtu.be/oqx2O0aXZjQ), and a huge amount of [plugins](https://youtu.be/2Hrja0SRgO0).

 I started following the YouTube channels [Linking Your Thinking](https://www.youtube.com/channel/UC85D7ERwhke7wVqskV_DZUA) that has well made [6-part introduction](https://youtu.be/QgbLb6QCK88) for Obsidian beginners.
 [Effective Remote Work](https://www.youtube.com/channel/UCkzyo69rqBoBJUyQ9jo53Bw) has a lot of tutorials.
-[Curtis McHale](https://www.youtube.com/user/SFNdesignWP) shows in long tutorials how he creates notes from literature.

 ## Konmari Folding Method